ljw20180420/rearr/README.md

 ```[tasklist]
 - [ ] get rid of pre-compose-up.sh
 - [ ] push images to quay.io
-- [ ] put each docker image in a folder
 - [ ] add benchmark for SIQ: https://github.com/RobinVanSchendel/SIQ
 - [ ] convert alg to sam
 - [ ] Celery flower does not work properly on server.
 Maybe permission problem.